 Do you enjoy paddling kayaks and canoes but not sure of where to go in Southeast Florida?
 Give the Loxahatchee River at Riverbend Park a try.

 Are you ready for a trip?
 Here's what you'll see: Leaving the launch site at Riverbend Park you'll paddle south toward Picnic Loop and pass a group of picnic shelters.
 Before long you'll see a bridge used by bikers and horses to cross the river.
-Just before the bridge on the left, you'll leave the canal and enter a small marsh area that ties the Old River with East Slough.
+Just before the bridge on the left, you'll leave the river and enter a small marsh area that ties the Old River with East Slough.

 Paddling a short distance into the marsh is West Lake.
 Watch for Bald Eagles as several pair live here.
 This is a great place to fish for lunker bass.
 At the south end of the lake is Hunters Run, a meandering stream where you might spot some of our many wild turkeys.
 Look for the picnic areas for a place to take a nice break.